Committee of the Chiefs of Military Medical Services in NATO

 The COMEDS can also invite partners from across the globe, non-NATO troop-contributing countries and representatives from other organisations.
 It reports annually to the Military Committee.

 Subordinate working groups

-To assist in carrying out its tasks and in addition to the bodies referred to above, COMEDS has a number of subordinate working groups which meet at least annually and address the following topics: military medical structures, operations and procedures (including planning and capability development); military preventive medicine (force health protection); military healthcare; standardization; CBRN issues; emergency medicine; military psychiatry; dental services; medical materiel and military pharmacy; food and water hygiene and veterinary medicine; medical training; mental healthcare; medical naval issues; and medical information management systems.
+To assist in carrying out its tasks, the COMEDS has a number of subordinate working groups and panels which meet at least annually and address the following topics: military medical structures, operations and procedures (including planning and capability development); force health protection; military healthcare; standardization; CBRN medical issues; emergency medicine; military mental health; dental services; medical materiel and military pharmacy; food, water safety and veterinary support; medical training; military mental healthcare; medical naval issues; special operations forces medical support and medical information management systems.

-Today, COMEDS is very active in developing new concepts of medical support for operations, with emphasis on multinational health care, modularity of medical treatment facilities, and partnerships.
-Increasingly, the developed doctrines are open to non-NATO countries and are sometimes released on the internet.
+Today, the COMEDS is very active in developing new concepts of medical support for operations, with emphasis on multinational health care, modularity of medical treatment facilities, and partnerships.
+Increasingly, the developed doctrines are open to non-NATO countries and are most of the time released on the internet.

-In 2011, COMEDS established the Dominique-Jean Larrey Award in recognition of a significant and lasting contribution to NATO multinationality and/ or interoperability within military medical support or healthcare developments in NATO operations and missions ¹.
-The award is named after the French surgeon general of the Napoleanic imperial forces, who invented amongst other things the field ambulance, which helped to significantly improve medical care in the field.
+In 2011, the COMEDS established the COMEDS Dominique-Jean Larrey Award.
+This is the highest honour that COMEDS can bestow.
+It is given in recognition of a significant and lasting contribution to NATO multi-nationality and/or interoperability or to improvements in the provision of health care in NATO missions within the areas of military medical support or military healthcare development The award is named after the French surgeon general of the Napoleonic imperial forces, who invented among other things the field ambulance, which helped to significantly improve medical care in the field.

 Logistics Resources Division

 International Military Staff